mariodavid/cuba-component-scheduled-reports/README.md

 # CUBA Platform Application Component - Scheduled Reports

-This application component let's you schedule reports and execute them periodically.
+This application component lets you schedule reports and execute them periodically.

 It allows to define a schedule for a report to be executed.
 The target report file is stored CUBAs File Storage and optionally can be additionally send out via Email.